ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/05-huffman-trees.md

 many applications.
 For example, the various letters in an English language document have greatly different frequencies of use.

-Table @tbl:relative-frequencies below shows the relative frequencies of the letters of the alphabet.
+@Tbl:relative-frequencies below shows the relative frequencies of the letters of the alphabet.
 From this table we can see that the letter 'E' appears about 60 times more often than the letter 'Z'.
 In normal Latin-1, the words "DEED" and "MUCK" require the same